 It is a research facility in the area of Building-Integrated Photovoltaic systems (BIPV).
 The project, which is called SolarBEAT, is a joint venture between Solar Energy Application Centre (SEAC) and the Department of Architecture, Building and Planning.

-Moreover, in the Hoofdgebouw to be renovated a gigantic Living Lab will be created in cooperation with ILI, which will enable every employee to operate the lighting in accordance with their own desires and needs.
+In the renovated Atlas building a gigantic Living Lab has been created in cooperation with ILI, which enables every employee to operate the lighting in accordance with their own desires and needs.
 The bonus in terms of sustainability is that maximum use will be made of the energy advantage gained by the dimming of LED lighting.